-- (1) A supply chain management policy must, subject to regulation 11(2), provide for the procurement of goods and services by way of- - (a) verbal quotations, up to a transaction value of R2 000 (VAT included), petty cash purchases may be incurred up to a maximum value of R500. - (b) Three (3) written quotations for procurements of a transaction value over R2 001 up to R30 000 (VAT included). - (c) Formal written price quotation for procurements of a transaction value over R30 001 up to R300 000(VAT included); and
+- (1) A supply chain management policy must, subject to regulation 11(2), provide for the procurement of goods and services by way of- - (a) verbal quotations, up to a transaction value of R2 000 (VAT included), petty cash purchases may be incurred up to a maximum value of R500.

-- (d) a competitive bidding process for- - (i) procurements above a transaction value of R300 001 (VAT included); and - (i) the procurement of long-term contracts. - (2) The accounting officer may, in writing- - (a) lower, but not increase, the different threshold values specified in subparagraph(1); or - (b) direct that - - (i) written or verbal quotations be obtained for any specific procurement of a transaction value which are R2 000 and below. - (ii) formal written price quotations be obtained for any specific procurement of a transaction value which are R 30 000 and below. - (iii) request for quotations advertised on the website for any specific procurement of a transaction value between R 30 001 and R 300 000; or - (iv) a competitive bidding process be followed for any specific procurement of a transaction value above than R300 001. - (3) Goods or services must not deliberately be split into parts or items of a lesser value merely to avoid complying with the requirements of the policy, or to circumvent the requirements of the procurement processes.
+- (b) Three (3) written quotations for procurements of a transaction value overR2 001 up to R30 000 (VAT included). - (c) Formal written price quotation for procurements of a transaction value over R30 001 up to R300 000(VAT included); and - (d) a competitive bidding process for- - (i) procurements above a transaction value of R300 001 (VAT included); and - (ii) the procurement of long-term contracts. - (2) The accounting officer may, in writing- - (a) lower, but not increase, the different threshold values specified in subparagraph(1); or - (b) direct that - - (i) written or verbal quotations be obtained for any specific procurement of a transaction value which are R2 000 and below. - (ii) formal written price quotations be obtained for any specific procurement of a transaction value which are R 30 000 and below. - (iii) request for quotations advertised on the website for any specific procurement of a transaction value between R 30 001 and R 300 000; or - (iv) a competitive bidding process be followed for any specific procurement of a transaction value above than R300 001. - (3) Goods or services must not deliberately be split into parts or items of a lesser value merely to avoid complying with the requirements of the policy, or to circumvent the requirements of the procurement processes.
 When determining transaction values, a requirement for goods or services consisting of different parts or items must as far as possible be treated and dealt with as a single transaction.

-13. General preconditions for consideration of written quotations or bids the South African Revenue Services that the provider's tax matters are in order; and
+13. General preconditions for consideration of written quotations or bids